ofirshmuel/druid-insallation/README.md

 ### Resources
-Create an ec2 instance on AWS t2.micro (AWS free tier) is not enough resources for druid, so install druid on t2.medium (2 vcores, 4GB memory).
+Create an ec2 instance on AWS t2.micro (AWS free tier) is not enough resources for druid, so install druid on t2.medium (amazon linux, 2 vcores, 4GB memory).

-Minimum memory required for starting services is 4250m

 for more details: https://druid.apache.org/docs/latest/operations/single-server.html